steuerboard/n8n-nodes-steuerboard/PUBLISHING.md

 - Package building
 - Testing on Node.js 18, 20, and 22

-### Publish Workflow
+### Combined Release and Publish Workflow

-When a release is created:
+The "Release and Publish" workflow handles everything in one go:

 1. Checks out code
 2. Sets up Node.js with npm cache
 3. Installs dependencies
-4. Runs linting
+4. Runs linting and builds the package
-5. Builds the package
+5. Bumps version and creates git tag
+6. Creates GitHub release with auto-generated notes
-6. Publishes to npm with provenance
+7. Publishes to npm with provenance

+Note: The separate publish workflow still exists for manual GitHub releases.

 ## Pre-release Testing